 Well, its time to have what we call "the official boundaries talk".
 Ok, don't exit the page yet!
 It may sound intimidating, but we will walk you through this because this will help you and your spouse walk more in unity and improve decision making!

-Below are some different examples that couples may not think about:
+Below are some different examples of boundaries that couples may not think about:

 The word "no" (to your spouse and others)